AztecProtocol/aztec-connect/docs/docs/how-aztec-works/accounts.md

 ## Users And Accounts

-Users in Aztec will use the main account to receive notes and decrypt balances and the signer to spend notes or initiate bridged Ethereum interactions.
+Users in Aztec will use the main account to receive notes and decrypt balances and the signer (or spending key) to spend notes or initiate bridged Ethereum interactions.

 ### Account